 What have we done so far?

-- Supported Lauren Backler hand in her petition to lower the screening age from 60 to 50,in line with Scotland, which has received a staggering 417,000 signatures.
+- Supported Lauren Backler to hand in her petition to lower the screening age from 60 to 50, in line with Scotland, which received a staggering 446.921 signatures.

 - A change in the new GP referral guidelines for suspected cancer so GPs can refer patients at lower levels of risk than applied with the previous referral criteria.
 This means patients with persistent 'low risk' symptoms can be assessed more quickly and improve the timeliness of their diagnosis.

-- A focus on improving diagnostic capacity in the new cancer strategy.
+- Helped shift the focus to improving diagnostic capacity in the new cancer strategy.

 How you can get involved?